 Is a recliner better than a regular sofa for back pain?

 Sometimes.
-A recliner can help when supported reclining reduces stress and lets you change position, but it can also fail if the seat is too deep or the lumbar area goes flat.
-The better choice is the one that supports your back and still lets you stand up easily.
+A recliner can help when supported reclining lowers stress and lets you change position, but it can still miss the mark if the seat is too deep or the lumbar area goes flat.
+The better choice is usually the reclining sofa that still lets you stand up easily.

 Is a firm or soft sofa better for a bad back?

-Neither label is reliable by itself.
-What matters is whether the cushion keeps your pelvis from collapsing backward and allows full backrest contact.
-In practice, that often rules out very soft, sink-in models for people with recurrent low-back pain.
+Neither label is dependable by itself.
+What matters is whether the cushion keeps your pelvis from collapsing backward and still allows full backrest contact.
+In practice, that often rules out very soft, sink-in models and pushes people toward a better firm-sofa fit.

 What seat depth is best if you have lower back pain?

 The best depth is body-specific.
 You should be able to sit all the way back without pressure behind the knees and without losing lumbar contact.
-If you cannot do both at once, the seat is probably too deep for you.
+If you cannot do both at once, compare your setup against a basic seat-depth guide.

 Can you fix a sofa that is too deep or too low?

 A too-deep sofa is often fixable with a firm back pillow that reduces effective depth.
 A too-low sofa is less forgiving because low height directly worsens sit-to-stand mechanics.
-Support pillows help posture; they do not fully solve a bad height mismatch.
+Support pillows help posture, but they do not fully solve a bad seat-height mismatch, and sometimes replacement is the better answer.

 FAQs